Psychology plays a big role when it comes to saving money

 - Framing – If you are given a raise or a bonus, saving part of that raise or bonus can be framed negatively because you now have to give up spending.
 The alternative is to position the raise or bonus as a smaller amount and then providing an additional contribution to savings.
 Although the total gain is the same, the second scenario is framed more positively.

 - Automatic increase in savings rates – Increasing your savings rate over time is important because of the value of money changes.
 Making it automatic just creates discipline around saving.

 Too much choice is paralyzing

-Iyengar make a compelling case for why too much choice is paralyzing.
+Iyengar makes a compelling case for why too much choice is paralyzing.
 We already make a lot of choices in life.
-Giving people too many choices is actually counter productive, especially when there are more than 10 options.
-It gets even worse when the chooser is ill prepared to make a choice (not enough information).
+Giving people too many choices is actually counterproductive, especially when there are more than 10 options.
+It gets even worse when the chooser is ill-prepared to make a choice (not enough information).

 The power of visualization and saving